 You can change the overall scale of the selected preset though you could do that at the actual creation of the preset as well as setting the angle / rotation.

-The image on the left has the vary scale set to 2 so you have small and big symbols (they are the same symbols)
+The image on the right has the vary scale set to 2 so you have small and big symbols (they are the same symbols)

 You can also vary the scale and rotation which is useful so you can make all the presets between twice the size and the actual size (not totally flexible if you wish to have them range between 1/2 and 2 but I guess you can set the item up and then scale between 1 and 4 instead to get the same ratio).